5 Benefits of Low Impact Exercise

 1 | Do More

-High-impact workouts call for a significant amount of downtime.
-On your rest days, your body repairs and builds the strength that you’ve been working so hard to achieve.
+High-impact workouts like on a circuit training equipment call for a significant amount of downtime.
+On your rest days, your body repairs and builds the muscle strength that you’ve been working so hard to achieve.
 However, with a low-impact exercise routine, you can cut those rest days back significantly.
 (If you want to.
 Always listen to your body.)
 Exercises like swimming and yoga are practiced every day by many people across the globe.
 The trick is to play with the intensity of the workout and allow for “active rest days.”
 If you think that high-impact exercises are the only way to go for calorie burn, think again.
 Low-impact exercises can allow you to work out for a longer time in each session, and more often throughout the week without the higher chance of injury.

 2 | Less Chance of Injury

 And, on that note, we want to get into this fantastic benefit of low-impact exercise—less chance of injury.
-Now, as with any workout, you still need to have proper form and breathing techniques, but without as much of the impact on your joints and muscles, your body will be put under less stress.
+Now, as with any physical fitness workout, you still need to have proper form and breathing techniques, but without as much of the impact on your joints and muscles, your body will be put under less stress.
 Exercises like swimming, for example, are often even suggested to folks who have experienced an injury and want to get their strength back.

 3 | Improve Flexibility

 Many exercises that enhance flexibility are touted as low-impact.
-For instance, yoga, swimming, PiYo, and Pilates all help to strengthen your core and improve your flexibility as you get better at the workout.
+For instance, yoga, swimming, PiYo, and Pilates all help to strengthen your core and improve your flexibility as you get better at the low impact workout.
 Since many low-impact exercises are slower and allow for static time in a specific movement, your body has a chance to adjust and get deeper into a stretch.
 The more you allow for this sort of practice, the more flexible you will be.

 4 | Active Rest

-Active rest days are sought out by many of us who want our body to be able to recover from our workouts, but still want to be productive.
+Active rest days are sought out by many of us who want our body to be able to recover from our physical fitness workouts, but still want to be productive.
 Active rest days are often filled with low-impact exercises like engaging in simple cardio workouts, easy hikes, a light swim, taking a long walk, participating in a yoga class or stretching, or even riding the bike around the neighborhood.
 So, if you build your workout passion around a low-impact exercise, the chances are that you will also get to do it on your rest days (if your body is telling you to stay active).

 5 | Mental Health Benefits